ml4oncology/PANACHE/README.md

 After the datasets are downloaded, the entire training pipeline including WSI preprocessing and hyperparameter search can be run using the `run_train_pipeline.sh` script.

-_Note_ based on the structure of your dataset, you may need to modify `./features/extract_features.py` to appropriately generate the dictionary files associated with each WSI.
+**Note: based on the structure of your dataset, you may need to modify `./features/extract_features.py` to appropriately generate the dictionary files associated with each WSI.**